AkshayaMani/PSC/DEPLOY.markdown

 #### Automatic Configuration

-PSC sets ```EnablePrivCount 1``` when it starts a collection round, and turns it off at the end of the round.
-This makes sure that all the totals it collects are consistent.
-You MUST NOT set EnablePrivCount in the torrc: this biases the results towards long-running connections.
+PSC does not set ```EnablePrivCount 1``` by default, so you must set it in the torrc for each relay.
+This allows multiple simultaneous collections by different projects, using the same relays.
+Having EnablePrivCount on all the time might cause some bias towards long-running connections, circuits, or streams.
+But we think these biases are small.

-When PSC is collecting data, it sets ```__ReloadTorrcOnSIGHUP 0``` to prevent the PrivCount option being turned off by a HUP.
+If PSC is configured to set ```EnablePrivCount 1```, it sets the option when it starts a collection round, and turns it off at the end of the round.
+And it also sets ```__ReloadTorrcOnSIGHUP 0``` to prevent the PrivCount option being turned off by a HUP.
 This means that you can't change any torrc options during a collection.

 #### Tor Control Port